Pistonite/vmsetup/src/prod/static-site.md

 Example of a site that serves static files

 ## Overview
-For the example, assume the domain is `pistonite.org` and the subdomain/sitename is `example`.
+For the example, assume the domain is `pistonite.app` and the subdomain/sitename is `example`.
 Also, assume the site artifact is uploaded by a GitHub Action from repo `Pistonite/example`, and named `app`.